dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

-If the host (i.e. the computer on which the METplus and MET tools are running) doesn't already have all the necessary packages installed, it is recommend that METplus be run within a conda environment.
+If the host (i.e. the computer on which the METplus and MET tools are running) doesn't already have all the necessary packages installed, it is recommended that METplus be run within a conda environment.
 This enables the user to manage dependencies and to isolate the METplus version of Python from other Python applications.

-To replicate the packages used in the development of METplus, use the environment.yml file to recreate the Python environment used by METplus.
+To replicate the packages used in the development of METplus, use the **environment.yml** file to recreate the Python environment used by METplus.
-This file is found at the top-level dirctory of the METplus source code:
+This file is found at the top-level directory of the METplus source code:

    *METplus/environment.yml*